davidosomething/vopen/README.md

 ## About

-This uses Vim's server capability to use only a single instance of gVim.
+This uses Vim's server capability to use a single instance of Vim.
 It also intelligently determines when to use that capability:

 - If on Linux with an X Server, will use `gvim`